robertkleinschuster/mezzio-mvc/docs/book/v1/intro.md

-# mezzio-mvc
+# pars-mvc

-This component provides ...
+This component provides middleware based MVC and view components.